zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_cpc_capacity.rst

 ------------

 - The HMC userid must have these task permissions: 'Perform Model Conversion'.
-- The HMC userid must have object-access permissions to these objects: Target CPCs.
+- The HMC userid must have object\-access permissions to these objects: Target CPCs.
-- The CPC must be enabled for On-Off Capacity-On-Demand.
+- The CPC must be enabled for On\-Off Capacity\-On\-Demand.